JoseKilo/Rockabox.wsgi/README.md

     wsgi_local_ssl_crt_file:  /path/to/signed_cert_plus_intermediates;
     wsgi_local_ssl_key_file:  /path/to/private_key;

+    # The following are recommended, but optional, omit if not needed
-    wsgi_local_ssl_staple_crt_file: /path/to/root_CA_cert_plus_intermediates # Optional, omit if you don't need it
+    wsgi_local_ssl_staple_crt_file: /path/to/root_CA_cert_plus_intermediates
-    wsgi_local_ssl_diffie_hellman_pem: /path/to/dhparam.pem  # Optional, omit if you don't need it
+    wsgi_local_ssl_diffie_hellman_pem: /path/to/dhparam.pem

-Note: Paths can be relative to the role, or absolute
+Note: The path needs to be relative to the playbook, or absolute

-Thanks to Mozilla for [their configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/)
+Thanks to Mozilla for their [SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/)

 ## Multiple wsgi apps in one play